BlakeJC94/tuh-investigation/README.md

 `Tools -> Import annotations/events`

 EDFbrowser cannot read the annotations provided, since they're in a *.TSE format.
-But this is an ascii file, the extension shouldnt' matter.
+But this is an ascii file, the extension shouldn't matter.
 I tried renaming some files to *.CSV and this worked without any issues once I told EDFbrswer how to parse the *.CSV:

 * `Column seperator: ' '`
 * `Onset column: 1`